 Which got pretty confusing.

-Right up until I was sixteen and she got raging drunk one night and decided to tell me that actually, I had been right all along.
-My memories were fine.
-Because all of that shit had happened.....just as I remembered it.
+Right up until I turned sixteen and my mum got raging drunk one night, deciding to tell me that actually, my memories were fine.
+Everything that I'd remembered as a kid had happened...just as I remembered it.
 And much more.
 But by then there had been doctors visits and psychiatrists reports and all of that jazz...because my mum had kept insisting that there was something wrong with me.